 Just getting dressed and getting out the door can feel like an insurmountable task.

 Two choices emerge here.
-Let anxiety defeat me.
+Let anxiety defeat me and keep building walls.
 Or let my God help me defeat it!

 God’s Power In Us